Back to Learning Hub

 • Visual learning

-• Confidence through repetition
+• Sensory-aware repetition

 What makes a learning video autism-friendly?

-How ABP supports different learners
+How Amare's supports different learners

-Use videos as a shared activity
+Use autism learning videos as a shared activity

 Note: Amare's Big Planet creates educational entertainment for families.
 This guide is not medical, diagnostic, or therapeutic advice.